the real world as your classroom demands that you GET IT right.

 The International Water Project is a year-long course offered to undergraduate and graduate students through The Grainger College of Engineering and the Department of Latin American and Caribbean Studies at the University of Illinois at Urbana-Champaign.
-IWP seeks to develop and implement durable solutions to the water access and quality needs of communities in rural Central America by considering not only mechanical aspects of the project, but the educational, economic, cultural, and political influences as well.
+IWP seeks to develop and implement durable solutions to the water access and quality needs of communities in rural Central America by considering not only technical aspects of the project, but the mechanical, educational, economic, cultural, and political influences as well.

 what do students gain from taking Iwp?